marekhac/UTF-8.to.AmigaPL.converter/README.md

 ### Dopus5 action:

 Execute as AmigaDOS command with path to source file **{f}**.
-Don't forget to add addictional flags:
+Don't forget to add additional flags:

-* CD ource
+* CD source
 * Rescan source

 ![how it works](dopus_conf.png)